Licensed & Insured • Waterloo, Ontario

 Airflow Measurement

-We measure airflow at every exhaust fan and register with calibrated equipment, check for negative pressure conditions in the home, and test CO2 levels to quantify current ventilation performance.
+We measure airflow at every register and exhaust point with calibrated equipment, check the home for negative pressure conditions while exhaust appliances run, and test CO2 levels to quantify current ventilation performance against actual occupancy.

 2